timartiny/v4vsv6/cmd/bidi/README.md

 ## TODO

+* DstMac is being set to the local iface hw addr.
+  a. layer2 injection
+  b. hardcode gateway mac address

 After testing with KNOWN censored networks and domains:

 * tcp "random" indicators for domain (we should get ip in injected response)